dapucita/haxbotron/README.md

 `!stats` shows all players your statistical information.

-`!stats!reset` resets your statistical information.
+`!statsreset` resets your statistical information.
 It cannot be recovered.

 `!streak` shows you which team is being on a winning streak.